jacobismael/Image-Processing/README.md

 ![Github Top Language](https://img.shields.io/github/languages/top/jacobismael/CV-Detect?color=%23f34b7d&style=for-the-badge)
 ![Github Language Count](https://img.shields.io/github/languages/count/jacobismael/CV-Detect?style=for-the-badge&color=success)
 - - -
-A C++ program that uses OpenCV image processing to find objects in a scene.
+A C++ and Python program that uses OpenCV image processing to find faces and recognize them in a scene.

-Looking to implement optimizations so that it runs smoothly for videos
+Looking to implement optimizations so that it runs smoothly for videos and then the neural network to recognize the face

 # Installing the Project
 When you clone the repository, create a new directory called build using the following command: